 The United Kingdom (UK) has also taken action against 14 UK importers sourcing timber from Cameroon.
 The companies have been subject to administrative sanctions, and will face financial penalties if they have not met due diligence requirements next time they are checked.
 Each of them has also been placed on a risk register and future imports from Cameroon by those companies will be subject to additional scrutiny.

-Although the Cameroon-EU Voluntary Partnership Agreement (VPA) timber legality assurance system is not yet operational, the measures taken under the VPA are helping operators placing timber in the European market in a variety of ways:
+Although the Cameroon-EU Voluntary Partnership Agreement (VPA) timber legality assurance system is not yet operational, the measures taken under the VPA are helping operators place timber in the European market in a variety of ways: